 I understand that there are some people who may react to this article in a manner that’s the opposite of my intention.
 Rather than heeding my words of caution they’ll instead be encouraged to use AI content creation more and more recklessly.
 My warning may exacerbate the behavior in the perverse.
 I realize that risk.

 But on the flip side I cannot stay silent about an issue where I believe serious discussion is required, where there’s otherwise silence.
-This is the case will all AI technologies.
+This is the case with all AI technologies.
 It’s better than humans imagine what the problems AI can cause before AI teaches us in hindsight.
 It’s better for emerging electronic minds to have them stewarded away from behaviors that would make them ultimately unpopular.
 It’s not about me, or about you, or about people and machine minds today – it’s about what’s coming that impacts us all.

 How Can AI Content Creation Lead To Misinformation?